filiperf00/produce_abn_ret/README.md

 ## **Author:** Filipe Ferreira

 ## **Overview**
 This repository contains a set of R scripts used to estimate the cumulative abnormal returns (CAR) of firms involved in mergers and acquisitions (M&A).
-The analysis includes both the merging parties (acquirer and target) and their top-5 rivals, obtained from the **Hoberg-Philips** dataset.
-The study covers an event window of 15 trading days before and after the merger announcement date (31 days in total).
+This includes both merging parties (acquirer and target) as well as their top-5 rivals, obtained from the **Hoberg-Philips** dataset.
+The abnormal returns are estimated for an event window of 15 trading days before and after the merger announcement date (31 days in total).

 The project is part of RA work for Jamie Coen at Imperial College and Patrick Coen (Toulouse School of Economics).